Did you know?

 For those who aren’t able to join us in person for graduation, the University provides a live stream.
 Just go to any page of the umpi.edu website and look at the top of the page for the link to the livestream, which will be available starting at 10 a.m. on graduation day.
 You can also directly access the livestream by visiting umpi.edu/livestream.

-Another special component of the event was the pinning of all marching graduates with a special symbol of campus.
-Each graduate was given a lapel pin depicting a snowy owl with its wings outstretched in flight.
-Meant to symbolize how each of them is spreading their wings and soaring on to great heights, graduates were asked “Where will your wings take you?”
+Another special component of the event is the pinning of all marching graduates with a special symbol of campus.
+Each graduate receives a lapel pin depicting a snowy owl with its wings outstretched in flight.
+Meant to symbolize how each of them is spreading their wings and soaring on to great heights, graduates are asked “Where will your wings take you?”
 They have the opportunity to share their stories—about contributions they make in their career fields, ways that they serve their communities, and adventures that they have around the world—on the website www.umpi.edu/yourwings.
-All alums, not just this year’s graduating class are encouraged to add their stories on this site.
+All alums, not just the current year’s graduating class are encouraged to add their stories on this site.